aquintero535/Aquarius-SocialMedia-App/README.md

 ## Start the app with Docker
 Just execute this command in the root directory of the project:

-`docker-compose up -d`
+`docker-compose up`

 Docker will pull all images, create the containers and start all the services required to start the app.
-Wait until all the containers are up and the database migration process is complete, then you can access the app with the endpoints listed below.
+Wait until all the containers are up and the **database migration process is complete**, then you can access the app with the endpoints listed below.

+To manually migrate the database, first get inside the API container:

+`docker exec -it aquarius-api-dev sh`

+Then execute this command to start the migration process:

+`npm run migrate:up`

 If you want to read server logs:

 `docker logs -f aquarius-api-dev`

 Or replace `aquarius-api-dev` with any other container you want to read logs from.

+***

 ## Endpoints
 |Service|Endpoint|